 Diesel engines

-2. Install the earbuds in place.
+2. Install the liners into place.

 Installing pistons with connecting rods

-Installing the connecting rod cap
+Installing the liner in the connecting rod cap

-Piston crown on 6-cylinder DOHC gasoline engines
+Protrusion under the piston crown on 6-cylinder DOHC gasoline engines

 7. Further installation is carried out in the reverse order of removal, taking into account the following points.